crisu83/noc3-code/README.md

-# noc3-code
+# Nature of Code 3

-Code for the course Nature of Code 3 at Arcada polytechnic university
+Code for the "Nature of Code 3"-course at Arcada polytechnic university.